rapiddweller/rapiddweller-benerator-ce/doc/data_generation_concepts.md

 ## Combining components and variables

-Starting with Benerator 0.7, sub elements of a `<generate>` loop are evaluated in the order in which they appear in the descriptor file, in earlier versions they were reordered before processing.
+Starting with Benerator 0.7, sub-elements of a `<generate>` loop are evaluated in the order in which they appear in the descriptor file, in earlier versions they were reordered before processing.
 When nesting `<generate>` loops be aware, that each instance of the outer loop is consumed before a sub-generate is called, so it does not make sense to define an `<attribute>`, `<id>` or `<reference>` after the sub-generate statement.